Length – 85 meters

 Max depth 49 meters

 Giovanni Pizzini was one of the best Italian pilots thru Austro-Hungarian minefields lying around Pula harbor.
-Pizzini successfully lead the ship from Pula south to Cape Kamenjak and then on the way to Rijeka harbor.
-Just in front of Liznjan, a small village on eastern Istrian coast, unfortunately Rossarol hit an underwater mine.
+Pizzini successfully leed the ship from Pula south to Cape Kamenjak and then on the way to Rijeka harbor.
+Just in front of Liznjan, a small village on eastern Istrian coast, unfortunately, Rossarol hit an underwater mine.

-Bow part of the ship is separated from stern and turn upside down.
+The bow part of the ship is separated from the stern and turn upside down.
 Some munitions can be seen on the bottom around the wreck.
-Stern part is lying in sailing position, slightly inclined on the left side.
+The stern part is lying in sailing position, slightly inclined on the left side.
 Maximum depth is 49 meters.
-Stern wheel, telegraph and canons are still in position.
+Stern wheel, telegraph, and canons are still in position.
 Visibility can be either very god or quite poor.
-Mainly depends on the deep sea currents.
+Mainly depends on the deep-sea currents.
 Frequently we can see a lot of fish around the wreck.
-Especially Congers and Scorpion fish.
+Especially Congers and Scorpionfish.